bluepylons/Boston/Boston - Current design/3D printed version/Draft instructions.md

 ![Reset switch](https://github.com/bluepylons/Boston/blob/main/graphics/Assembly-guide-3DP/PCB-reset-switch.jpg?raw=true)

-# 3.6 - Soldering on the Spring-Loaded Pins
+# 3.6 - (Soldered PCB only) Soldering on the Spring-Loaded Pins

 If you are using PCB V0.7 or newer, solder on the spring-loaded pins, which are soldered to the top side of the PCB on the right side of the keyboard.
 This is used to electrically ground the plate and the screws on the top of the case so that static shocks do not reset the keyboard microcontroller.
 If you do not have the spring loaded pins, you can solder a small wire to where the spring loaded pin goes and solder the other end of the wire to the corresponding area on the plate.